ChristianKrauter/ChristianKrauter.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate in HCI, AR, and InfoVis
+subtitle: Ph.D. candidate in HCI, AR, and InfoVis

 profile:
   align: left